ANIMESHKUMAR2003/puzzle-solver-based-on-backtracking/README.md

 Project Prerequisite
 This project requires good python knowledge and a pygame library that we will use for this project.
 For this project, we use an algorithm to reverse the sudoku solution which is a backtracking algorithm.

+the solutions.gif file shows the working of code and solution using backtracking
 </br>
 </br>